cppitems/cppitems/items/001/item.md

 ```

 ## Build tools
-Even for small projects the creation and maintainance of the instructions for the supported toolchains required to build the targets of project can be complex.
+Even for small projects the creation and maintenance of the instructions for the supported toolchains required to build the targets of project can be complex.
-The *CMake* tool is used for most openly available C++-projects as a cross-platform generator for project and depencency configurations.
+The *CMake* tool is used for most openly available C++-projects as a cross-platform generator for project and dependency configurations.

 A minimal platform independent *CMakeLists.txt* (default filename) configuration for our library and application could look like:
 ```